-The call centre is being swamped with calls from people reporting animals suffering heat stress, with 230 reports of heat stress in cars and backyards since the beginning of the month.
+The call centre is already being swamped with calls from people reporting animals suffering heat stress

-“If it’s thirty degrees outside, the temperature inside a car can potentially rise to well over forty degrees in less than five minutes.
+“If it’s thirty degrees outside, the temperature inside a car can potentially rise to well over forty degrees in less than five minutes,” said RSPCA Qld spokesperson Michael Beatty. “.
 We tested a light coloured sedan and the temperature rose to 57 degrees in twelve minutes.
 Any animal left inside would have been dead.”

 Dogs left in backyards can also be in danger.